okta/okta.github.io/_source/_posts/2017-12-18-spring-security-5-oidc.md

 {% img blog/spring-security-5/okta-login.png alt:"Okta Login" width:"800" %}{: .center-image }

-Enter the credentials you used to create your account and you should see a screen like the following after logging in.
+Enter the credentials you used to create your account, and you should see a screen like the following after logging in.

 {% img blog/spring-security-5/post-login-oauth2.png alt:"Okta Login" width:"700" %}{: .center-image }